 - Slowly add in the sugar, scrape down the sides of bowl.

 - Add in flour, salt, eggs, and vanilla mix for 2 -3 minutes until well blended and smooth.

-- Pour cheesecake mixture into prepared crust and place in 350 degree preheated oven for one hour.
+Pour cheesecake mixture into prepared crust and place in 350 degree preheated oven for 50-60 minutes.

-- Remove from oven and allow to cool completely on wire rack
+- Remove the cheesecake from the oven and allow it to completely cool on a wire rack.

-- Place in refrigerator to chill for at least 4 hours (overnight is better)
+- Place the cheesecake in the refrigerator to chill for at least 4 hours (overnight is better).